 Of course, the exact reduction depends on what my blood sugar is before the workout.
 If it’s higher than want it to be, I will reduce my bolus less than normal.

-I haven’t found that any post-yoga reductions in bolus or basal is necessary.
+I haven’t found that any post-yoga reductions in bolus or basal insulin is necessary.
 Yoga doesn’t affect my blood sugar for hours afterward like resistance training does.

 How Bikram Yoga affects my blood sugar